Skip to main content

 Click here to download the whitepaper

-Clearly, AMRs open new applications that AGVs could not perform in the past.
+Of course, AMRs open new applications that AGVs could not perform in the past.

 For example, could you imagine an automatic floor cleaning machine or a security robot following a magnetic tape?
-Simply put... it would not be possible. 🤷🏽♂️
+Simply put... it would not be possible.

-So, let's discover something more about the autonomous mobile robots and... please... 🙏🏽 share this article if you're enjoying it.
+So, let's discover something more about the autonomous mobile robots and... please... 🙏🏽 share this article if you're enjoying it

 Are you still paying attention??
 Great, we have just started 👇, let's go ahead.